-- Why do you want to participate in the ALC program?
+- Reason for applying to ALC: Why do you want to participate in the ALC program?
 What do you hope to learn or achieve?

-- We would like to get to know you better, so that we can tailor the program to your interests and needs.
-Please write 1-2 paragraphs describing your hobbies, your character, and your plans after graduation.
+- Tell us about yourself: We would like to get to know you better, so that we can tailor the program to your interests and needs.
+Please write 1-2 paragraphs describing your hobbies, your personality, and your plans after graduation.